EXCLUSIVE: The open letter to The FA signed by more than 60 Non-League clubs

-More than 60 Non-League clubs have signed an open letter to The FA calling for them to reconsider their decision of making the 2019-20 season null and void across Steps 3 to 7.
+More than sixty Non-League clubs have signed an open letter to the FA calling on the governing body to reconsider its decision to make the 2019-20 season null and void across Steps 3 to 7.

 30th March, 2020